Benoniy/eng84_data_types_and_operators/README.md

   `greeting = 'Hello World'`
 * Double quotes
   `greeting = "Hello World"`
-* In some cases you may have to "escape" these characters to use them in a string.
+* In some cases you may have to "escape" these characters to use them in a string, to do this use \\.
   `example = 'The boy said \'wow\''`